 - 3 tablespoons Japanese mayo

 - Add sesame seeds to a dry pan and heat on medium-high.
-Toast sesame seeds for a couple of minutes, until they turn slightly golden.
-Transfer to a mortar.
+Toast sesame seeds for a couple of minutes, or until they turn slightly golden, then transfer them to a mortar.
 Keep the heat on the pan and add neutral oil to heat until it’s hot.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and provided for informational purposes.
 Nutrition may vary based on product availability, methods of preparation, origin, and freshness of ingredients, etc. Please consult with your physician or registered dietitian if precise nutrition calculations are needed for health reasons.